 Where to watch a performance?

-If you want to see a more complete Kagura performance, subscribe to our November box (orders open until the 31st of October 2020) to access private videos including an interview of a Kagura master as well as a longer version of the performance.
-With the Joge box, you will discover the best of the local souvenirs of the town such as yoshu cake, tsuchinoko manju, lucky charm, senbei, antique plates, hand made bowls…
+If you want to see a more complete Kagura performance, you can go to our Youtube channel.
+You can also purchase our Travel to Joge box, to discover the best of the local souvenirs of the town such as yoshu cake, tsuchinoko manju, lucky charm, senbei, antique plates, hand made bowls…